 Michael Gibson-Light

 I am an Associate Professor of Sociology & Criminology at the University of Denver.
-Through my research, I investigate the obscured experiences and struggles of working American prisoners through ethnographic observations, interviews, and historical and archival analyses.
-I also engage with local and national advocacy groups to help improve prison policy.
+Through my research, I investigate the obscured experiences and struggles of working prisoners through ethnographic observations, interviews, and historical and archival analyses.
+I also engage with local, national, and international advocacy groups to help improve prison policy.

 My current research investigates the prison labor movement of the 1970s, through which American prisoners sought to unionize in pursuit of improved rights and protections.
-I document the rise and fall of this labor struggle behind bars, which stood as a final barrier to the eventual rise of mass incarceration.
-This untold history of the dawn of punitive excess offers insights for policymaking and organizing today.
+I document the rise and fall of this labor struggle behind bars, tracing its impacts on evolving penal policy, with insights for policymaking and organizing today.
+Future phases of this work will interrogate such organizing across international contexts.

 RECENT PROJECTS